AlexVrla/AlexVrla/README.md

 - (S)CSS and Figma for the design 👨‍🎨

-🏋️ Currently improving my skills in Javascript and React, and building a clone of twitter with Ruby on Rails
+🏋️ Currently building a clone of twitter with Ruby on Rails, next up: improving my skills in Javascript and React.

 🧑‍💻 Some of my web projects are available at https://troopl.com/alexandrevrla